 Day 4: Phakding to Namche Bazaar(3440m/6hrs)

-After breakfast, start trekking through a beautiful pine forest that leads us along the Dudh Koshi River, over the Hillary Suspension Bridge to Sagarmatha National Park.
-The trail further passes through suspension bridges, Dudh Kosi river (milky river), green landscape with a view of Kusum Kanguru mountain passing along Bengkar (2630m), Monjo(2835), Jorsalle and then to Chautara.
+After breakfast, we will start our journey through a beautiful pine forest along the Dudh Koshi River, and cross over the Hillary Suspension Bridge to Sagarmatha National Park.
+The trail further passes through suspension bridges, Dudh Kosi river, lush green landscape with a view of Kusum Kanguru.
+The hike goes past Bengkar (2630m), Monjo(2835), Jorsalle, and then to Chautara.
 From Chautara, we can catch our first glimpse of Mt.
 Everest.
 From here, it is a steep climb to reach Namche Bazaar.
 Namche Bazar is one of the trading points for the Sherpa people.
 It is also an ideal market for visitors to purchase traditional crafts.
 Overnight in Namche Bazaar.

 Day 5: Acclimatization Day(trek to Syangboche for Everest view)

 We reserve this day as an acclimatization day.
-However, it is not a good idea to stay at the lodge for the entire day.
 It is best to gain altitude to acclimatize ourselves.
 There are several options for how you wish to spend the day.
 We can take a short hike up to Everest View Hotel for panoramic views of Mt.
 Everest, Lhotse, Ama Dablam, and others.
-The hike goes past Syangboche airstrip.
-There is also the option to hike to the village of Khumjung and learn more about the culture, tradition, and lifestyle of the Sherpa people.
+The walk goes past Syangboche airstrip.
+From Syangboche, we can further hike to Khumjung and learn more about the culture, tradition, and lifestyle of the Sherpa people.
 Then later in the afternoon, we shall return to Namche Bazaar.
 Overnight in Namche Bazaar.

 Day 6: Namche Bazzar - Dole(4,130 m/6-7hrs)

 Today we climb up to the hilltop just above Namche Bazaar and then follow the trail until Sansa.
-From here, the trail bifurcates the trail to the right goes to the Everest Base Camp.
-But we shall take the one that goes to the Gokyo valley.
+At this point, the trail bifurcates the track to the right and goes to the Everest Base Camp, but we shall take the one that goes to the Gokyo valley.
 It is a gradual uphill hike until Mongla hilltop.
 The hilltop provides outstanding views of Thamserku, Kangtega, and Ama Dablam along the way.
 We get the opportunity to spot wild lives like pheasants, mountain goats, and the elusive musk deer along the way.
-After hiking through forests, past waterfalls, we finally descend to Phortse(3680).
-From Phortse, the trailheads to the left into the forest and climb, steadily around the side of the valley, until we reach Dole.
+After hiking through forests, and past waterfalls, we finally descend to Phortse(3680).
+From Phortse, the trail heads to the left through a forest.
+It climbs steadily around the side of the valley to Dole.
 Overnight in Dole.

 Day 7: Dole – Machhermo (4,470m/4-5hrs)

 Today we shall climb steadily up through a scenic ridge above Dole and continue to Luza via Lhabarma.
-The path is steep and uphill in most places as we pass through thorny bushes up to Lhabarma.
-The trail goest past several summer settlements and the charming hamlet of Luza (4360m).
-We hike along the hill side above the thundering Dudh Koshi, past small hamlets and sandy spurs, and we finally reach Machhermo.
+The path is steep and uphill in most places.
+The trail goes past several summer settlements and the charming hamlet of Luza (4360m).
+We hike along the hillside above the thundering Dudh Koshi, past small hamlets and sandy spurs, and finally reach Machhermo.
 Machhermo is the last major settlement on the way up to Gokyo.
 The beautiful streams, flowing down from the Kyajo Ri and Phari Lapche mountains, runs through the village and meet the Dudh Koshi river.
 Overnight in Machhermo.

 Day 8: Machherma - Gokyo(4790m/4 hrs)

-Today, we climb along a ridge from where we can have a spectacular view of the valley below with views of Mt.
+Today, we climb along a ridge from where we can have a spectacular view of the valley below, with views of Mt.
 Kangtega, Thamserku, and the northern part of the Cho-Oyu (8153m).
 Beyond the ridge, the valley widens.
 The trail goes past a Chorten and reaches Pangka (4480 m).
-Hereafter, it is a steep uphill climb until we reach Gokyo.
-We follow the valley, past the first lake, known as Longpongo (4690m), where we get a chance to observe the footprints of a lama on a stone.
-We pass the second lake and reach the third Lake.
+Hereafter, it is a steep uphill climb until Gokyo.
+We follow the river valley, past the first lake known as Longpongo (4690m), where we get a chance to observe the footprints of a lama on a stone.
+We pass the second lake and reach the third lake.
 A surging stream in Gokyo valley links the two lakes.
-Gokyo village is situated by the end of the third lake with Cho Oyu Mountain looming in the backdrop with amazing views.
+Gokyo village lies by the end of the third lake, with Cho Oyu Mountain looming in the backdrop with amazing views.
 Overnight in Gokyo.

 Day 9: Gokyo Valley: Acclimatization(Optional hike to 5th & 6th Lake of Gokyo)

 Today is for rest and acclimatization.
 Depending on the interest and the situation, we will take the opportunity to explore the 4th and 5th Lakes.
-The fourth lake is situated about 3 km to the north of Gokyo with high cliffs and peaks rising above it.
+The fourth lake lies about 3 km north of Gokyo, with high cliffs and peaks rising above it.
 Then the trail continues to the fifth lake.
-Climb on to the hilltop at the edge of the lake for astonishing views of Cho-Oyu, Gyachung Kang, Everest, Lhotse, Nuptse, and Makalu.
+Climb the hilltop at the edge of the lake, for astonishing views of Cho-Oyu, Gyachung Kang, Everest, Lhotse, Nuptse, and Makalu.
 The northern part of the fifth lake provides fabulous views of Cho-Oyu Base Camp and the Ngozumpa glacier.
 The trail to Cho Oyu Base Camp goes past the 5th lake.
-We shall spend some time enjoying the spectacular mountain view and return to Gokyo.
+We will enjoy the spectacular mountain view and return to Gokyo.
 Overnight in Gokyo.